Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Application to galaxy clusters

 To enforce the idea of a proper treatment of perpendicular conduction we display the range of suppression factors for all hot particles in one of our simulations in Fig. \ref{FIGsupfac} at several redshifts.
 Since conduction scales strongly with the temperature of the plasma, we take into account only the most important contributors to thermal conduction, selecting particles within the hot atmosphere of groups and clusters by requesting their temperatures $T$ to exceed $10^7$ K. As the typical formation time of clusters and groups is around $z = 1$, the amount of particles within this hot gas phase increases significantly until the redshift approaches $z = 1$.
 While either suppression formulation results in fairly low suppression factors for the bulk of particles, there are significant differences in the amount of particles which have moderate suppression factors up to the regime of almost unsuppressed conduction.
 Furthermore, it seems that the quadratic formula produces in general lower factors and therefore less net conduction than the linear one.
 As we have already seen in our tests in section \ref{tempstepperp} the two formulations show opposite behaviour in different regimes.
-This is driven by the distribution of the magnetization of particles.
-While in the outer parts of clusters and groups there are many particles which never experienced supernova seeding events and therefore can have very low values of the magnetic field $B \approx 10^{-20} \; \mathrm{G}$, while in the very high density regions in the cores of clusters and groups, almost all particles have magnetic fields at $\mu$G levels.
-Still particles sitting in extreme density peaks can also contribute to this opposite behaviour.

-To further investigate the effect of the different treatments of thermal conduction we select the same four, Coma like galaxy clusters ({\it g0272097}, {\it g1657050}, {\it g4606589} and {\it g6802296}) as in \citet{Bonafede2011} and simulate them with zero thermal conduction, isotropic conduction at a level of $\kappa=0.3$ and anisotropic thermal conduction using the linear scaling for the perpendicular case.
+To further investigate the effects of the isotropic and anisotropic treatment of thermal conduction we select the same four, Coma like galaxy clusters ({\it g0272097}, {\it g1657050}, {\it g4606589} and {\it g6802296}) as in \citet{Bonafede2011} and simulate them with zero thermal conduction, isotropic conduction at a level of $\kappa=0.3$ and anisotropic thermal conduction using the linear scaling for the perpendicular case.
 Table \ref{TABcluster} lists the general properties of the resulting galaxy clusters.

 While the virial properties of the halo are basically unchanged, the amount of condensated baryons in form of stars and cold gas changes with the treatment of thermal conduction.
 This fraction slightly grows with increasing net conduction, similar to previous findings \citep{Dolag2004}, again indicating that thermal conduction alone is not able to prevent cooling in the centers of cluster.
 Although, due to the inclusion of magnetic fields, the fraction of condensed baryons is smaller than in previous numerical studies, it is still larger than previous observations \citep{Balogh2001,Lin2003,Andreon2010}.
 However, more recent observational studies by \cite{Kravtsov2014} indicate a significantly larger amount of stars in the central galaxies of clusters than previously thought.
 Ultimately, including anisotropic thermal conduction seems not to change the amount of cold baryons in the center of simulated galaxy clusters significantly.